jubica/jubica.github.io/_publications/2024-06-23-screening-hydrogen-compatibility-of-pipeline-steels.md

 ---
-title: "Poster Presentation: Screening Hydrogen Compatibility of Pipeline Steels"
+title: "Screening Hydrogen Compatibility of Pipeline Steels"
-excerpt: "A project focusing on a fast, less expensive screening methodology to assess the susceptibility of X70 pipeline steels and their welds to hydrogen embrittlement.
+excerpt: "A poster presentation focusing on a fast, less expensive screening methodology to assess the susceptibility of X70 pipeline steels and their welds to hydrogen embrittlement.
 This work also investigated the role of gaseous inhibitors in mitigating hydrogen-accelerated crack growth.>"
 collection: publications
-category: conferences
+category: presentations
 date: 2024-06-23
 paperurl: '/files/EPRI_Hydrogen_Embrittlement_2024.pdf'
 sponsor: 'EPRI'